LamaTe/mlr3shiny/README.md

 * Creation of a task for supervised learning (regression, classification)
 * Use of a set of algorithms as learners
 * Training and evaluation of the generated models
-* Benchmarks to compare several learners on a task simultaneously
+* Benchmarking to compare several learners on a task simultaneously
 * Prediction on new data using the trained learnder

 ## Installation